 All member and potential member communications required in this Section 4 or otherwise developed by the Contractor must be pre-approved by FSSA.
+All member communication materials that have been approved by the FSSA may be distributed by the Contractor for the period of the Contract and must be re-approved after any Contract renewals.
 The Contractor must develop and include a Contractor-designated inventory control number on all member marketing, education, training, outreach and other member materials with a date issued or date revised clearly marked.
 The purpose of this inventory control number is to facilitate FSSA's review and approval of member materials and document its receipt and approval of original and revised documents.